harshadadesale22/EmoDetect-Depression-Detection-System/README.md

 # 📄 License

-This project is developed for academic and educational purposes.
+This project was developed for academic and educational purposes.